-Texas Denny's chokehold death ruled homicide
+Couple indicted in Texas Denny's chokehold death

 "It does raise questions for us," Berg said.
 "We are concerned that things happened later than they should have, but we have a complete picture now."

 "We will show no favoritism.
-We will let the chips fall as the may with the grand jury," Berg added.
+We will let the chips fall as they may with the grand jury," Berg added.

 On Wednesday, Harris County Sheriff Ed Gonzalez said the agency has asked the Department of Justice and Texas Rangers to review the investigation.

-Note: Correction: A previous version of this story misspelled the first name of Harris County Sheriff's Deputy Chauna Thompson.